Just Imagine Day Nursery and Out of School Club – Wickford – Station Avenue

 When the time comes for your child to start school their key person will fill out a school transition report.
 This will give an overview of your child’s development, interests and abilities.
 This will be shown to parents/carers prior to being passed onto the schools.
 If any parents/carers have any concerns or matter that you wish for us to address with the teachers then it will be added to the report.

-We encourage all parents to attend transition meetings at the school.
-We get in touch with all the schools and invite the teachers in to the setting to meet the children, this allows us to hand over our school transition report.
+We attend a transition meeting where teachers from the local schools attend and we are able pass on all transition reports.
 We speak about friends that maybe also going to that school and ways that will help the transition from nursery to school easier for the individual child.
 We invite teachers to visit our setting to see how the child interacts with others and also to get to know each other in an environment where the child feels safe.

 This is all dependant on the school and on the child’s need for extra sessions.